 So, in a nutshell, Wi-Fi is an alternative to network cables, allowing devices to connect to a network wirelessly.
 But the world of Wi-Fi can be quite confusing due to its many speed standards, wireless bands, features and, well, other stuff.

 This post will help you understand Wi-Fi at least as well as the next guy, without getting embroiled in the networking jargon.
+Explain Wi-Fi at a cocktail party is a challenge, but I’ll try.

 How does Wi-Fi work?